I could jump-start this post with some terrible motivational quote, something like:

 - Make the opportunities’ potential benefits clear.

-- Clarify any potential pitfalls, if you prompt a team member to push themselves and it explodes in their face, then they’re going to blame you and will be a lot less likely to try it again.
+- Clarify any potential pitfalls, if you prompt a team member to push themselves and it explodes in their face, then they’re going to blame you for not warning them.
+This will make them a lot less likely to try it again.

 Be considerate of people limits.

 Work should be fun, and it’s not going to be fun if you’re too far out of your comfort zone for too long.
 It’s called the ‘comfort zone’ because being outside it is uncomfortable.
 Pushing too hard for too long creates stress, anxiety, and all the kind of things that make people get sick, or quit.
 So it’s imperative to understand what people’s limits are so they don’t take on too much.

 For example, presenting and public speaking can be an excellent opportunity for people to build communication skills, but pushing someone with no experience in this area, who might be an introvert, to stand up on a stage in front of 200+ people is a recipe for disaster.
 It would make more sense to start small and build up, support them in presenting ideas to the team, then externally within the company.
 Then look at the possibility of talking at smaller meetups or user groups.